JackJameson/Advanced-Python-Module-Project-Defeat-the-Evil-Wizard/README.md

 I modified the attack function to randomize the players damage.
 I grab 80% of the player's base damage and set it to the minimun and I grab 120% of the players damage and set it as the maximum.
 I then use the randint function and pass in the minimum and maximum as the range so that a player will randomly deal 80-120% of their base damage to the wizard with a regular attack.

 The player is able to choose from actions such as attacking, healing, using abilities, or viewing stats.
 The evil wizard attacks the player and regenerates each turn.
 I added logic to make sure the wizard never heals past their max health.
 The wizard will not damage the player if they see that they are in a block or evade status and will make sure that status is removed at the end of the turn.
 The user will get a victory message if they defeat the wizard and a defeat message if the wizard wins.

+Sorry the video presentation has a Watermark.
+I used 3rd party software to edit the Zoom recorded clips together.